 - Waterbugs can tell us how healthy the creek is

-Frog activities include creating frog lifecycles (craft actvitiy), frog jumping activity, creating frog habitat and talking frogs (learn the calls of local frogs and play a game to try and remember them).
-Visit local wetlands to see where real frogs hang out or we can bring a live frog to your Kinder.
+Frog activities include creating frog lifecycles (craft activity), frog jumping activity, creating frog habitat and talking frogs (learn the calls of local frogs and play a game to try and remember them).
+Visit local wetlands to see where real frogs hang out.

 Five Senses in the Field